nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 ## sead::TaskMgr::afterCalc

 This function immediately calls seed::TaskMgr::calcDestruction_.
 The lead:TaskMgr::calcDestruction_ function traverses the Task list, and removes the task from the list when the task is finished.
-And get rid of all the tasks.
+Finally, finished tasks are all removed.

 ## sead::GameFrameworkNx::procCalc_